Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Introduction

-AR-based and AE-based self-attentive models are widely used in sequential recommendation tasks~\cite{liu2021noninvasive, fan2021lighter, petrov2021attention}, to predict users' next action based on their historical action sequences.
-AR-based recommenders, represented by SASRec~\cite{kang2018self}, SSE-PT~\cite{wu2020sse}, are commonly compared with the AE-based recommenders, represented by BERT4REC~\cite{sun2019bert4rec}, LOCKER~\cite{he2021locker} in a wide range of recommendation datasets.
+AR-based and AE-based self-attentive models are widely used in sequential recommendation tasks~\cite{liu2021noninvasive, petrov2021attention, fan2021lighter}.
+AR-based recommenders, represented by SASRec~\cite{kang2018self}, SSE-PT~\cite{wu2020sse}, are commonly compared with AE-based recommenders, represented by BERT4Rec \cite{sun2019bert4rec}, LOCKER~\cite{he2021locker} in a wide range of recommendation datasets.
 However, those comparisons between AR-based and AE-based recommenders always lead to discrepancies in conclusions from a number of papers~\cite{petrov2022systematic}.
 Specifically, while AE models claim superiority of bi-directional attention over AR models in~\cite{ma2020disentangled, zhou2021contrastive, liu2021augmenting, li2021intention, cho2020meantime, zhang2020match4rec, tong2021pattern, yue2021black, wu2021seq2bubbles, sun2022sequential}, AR models show better performance in~\cite{zhou2020s3, li2021lightweight, zhang2021behavioral, qiu2022contrastive}.
-Approaching this issue, \cite{petrov2022systematic} focuses on replicating the original results of the AE-based recommender BERT4REC, rectifying several implementation details to obtain closer results to the reported.
-Afterwards, \cite{klenitskiy2023turning} shows that the AR-based recommender, SASRec, outperforms the AE-based BERT4REC when using the same loss function of the latter.
-Different from BERT4REC-SASRec reproducibility check \cite{petrov2022systematic, klenitskiy2023turning}, we aim to hierarchically address the more general "\emph{AE} or \emph{AR}" model architectural comparison shown in figure \ref{fig:scope}.
+Approaching this issue, \cite{petrov2022systematic} focuses on replicating the original results of the AE-based recommender BERT4Rec, rectifying several implementation details to obtain closer results to the reported.
+Afterwards, \cite{klenitskiy2023turning} shows that the AR-based recommender, SASRec, outperforms the AE-based BERT4Rec when using the same cross-entropy loss function of the latter.

-To address this issue, below we formulate four specific research questions and share a summary of our findings and insights:
+While existing works of comparing AE~/~AR are mainly focused on statistically summarizing past works and studying peripheral modeling/evaluation techniques, we argue that a more comprehensive conclusion should be pivoting around the behavior of AE~/~AR self-attention which serves as the key component of self-attentive sequential recommenders.
+To address this issue, below we formulate three specific research questions and share a summary of our findings and insights:

-\textbf{Q1: What are the Origins of the AE/AR Performance Debate for Sequential Recommendation?} To answer this question, we start from the representative AE/AR models BERT4REC \cite{sun2019bert4rec} and SASRec \cite{kang2018self}.
-Unlike direct re-implementation in related works~\cite{petrov2022systematic, klenitskiy2023turning}, we carefully inspect the implementation details, revealing that discrepancies in AE/AR performance can be attributed to (1) evaluation metric choices and (2) loss function choices.
-The original BERT4REC outperforms SASRec with popularity-based sampled ranking metrics and Cross-Entropy loss, while SASRec performs better in other settings.
-Considering diverse evaluation settings in literature, AE/AR performance varies accordingly.